wyatt-johnson-git/ACSL/Signs/Podcast_Studio_Checklist.md

 ## Personal Items

 - [ ] A flash drive, at least 16gb, more if longer than 15 minutes
+- [ ] Arrive 15 minutes early to allow for prep time.

 ## Room prep